 - in women, vaginal discharge that's not usual for you

-Go even if you haven't had sex for a long time, as blisters can take months or years to appear.
+Go even if you have not had sex for a long time, as blisters can take months or years to appear.

 Why you should go to a sexual health clinic

-You can see your GP, but they'll probably refer you to a sexual health clinic if they think you might have genital herpes.
+You can see a GP, but they'll probably refer you to a sexual health clinic if they think you might have genital herpes.